axd1967/lander/README.md

 The ascent stage separates from the descent stage, and the task is to reach orbit.

-Note: to skip descent phase, call .4 after ascent init.
+Note: to skip descent phase:

+1. GSB C
+1. 0 STO 6 STO 7
+1. GSB .4

 # Using the app